Bob Dylan: 1965–1969: Going electric and motorcycle accident

 On November 22, 1965, Dylan quietly married 25-year-old former model Sara Lownds.
 Some of Dylan's friends, including Ramblin' Jack Elliott, say that, immediately after the event, Dylan denied he was married.
-Journalist Nora Ephron made the news public in the New York Post in February 1966 with the headline "Hush!
+Writer Nora Ephron made the news public in the New York Post in February 1966 with the headline "Hush!
 Bob Dylan is wed".

 Dylan toured Australia and Europe in April and May 1966.
 Each show was split in two.
 Dylan performed solo during the first half, accompanying himself on acoustic guitar and harmonica.
 In the second, backed by the Hawks, he played electrically amplified music.
-This contrast provoked many fans, who jeered and slow handclapped.
+This contrast provoked many fans, who jeered and slow clapped.
 The tour culminated in a raucous confrontation between Dylan and his audience at the Manchester Free Trade Hall in England on May 17, 1966.
 A recording of this concert was released in 1998: The Bootleg Series Vol. 4: Bob Dylan Live 1966.
 At the climax of the evening, a member of the audience, angered by Dylan's electric backing, shouted: "Judas!" to which Dylan responded, "I don't believe you ...
 You're a liar!"
-Dylan turned to his band and said, "Play it fucking loud!" as they launched into the final song of the night—"Like a Rolling Stone".
+Dylan turned to his band and said, "Play it fucking loud!"

-During his 1966 tour, Dylan was described as exhausted and acting "as if on a death trip".
+Dylan was described as exhausted and behaving as if "he was on some kind of death trip" during his 1966 tour.
 D. A. Pennebaker, the filmmaker accompanying the tour, described Dylan as "taking a lot of amphetamine and who-knows-what-else".
 In a 1969 interview with Jann Wenner, Dylan said, "I was on the road for almost five years.
 It wore me down.
 I was on drugs, a lot of things ... just to keep going, you know?"